 for carrel clean out and new reservation requests are available below and from Information Desk staff.

 The reservation of Law Library carrels is a privilege.
 To retain carrel privileges, students must follow the carrel usage guidelines

-, including keeping carrels in good order, only using Post-Its or blue tack to affix items to the finished wood, and properly checking out all library materials kept in the carrel.
+, including keeping carrels in good order, only using Post-It Notes or Blu-Tack to affix items to the finished wood, and properly checking out all library materials kept in the carrel.
 Lockers in Cartwright Hall are available to all law students to secure personal belongings.
 The Law Library is not responsible for the loss of any personal items from carrels.
-(Note: Textbooks and laptops left in carrels are among items that have been stolen in the past; please secure your belongings.
+(Note: textbooks and laptops left in carrels are among items that have been stolen in the past; please secure your belongings.
 Laptop locks are available for check out at the Information Desk.)

 For more information, please ask Information Desk staff or see the complete Carrel Reservation Policy

 Carrel reservations for May 2016 graduates end August 1, 2016.
 It is the responsibility of the carrel holder to make sure all materials are cleaned out of his/her carrel by August 1.
 Library staff will dispose of items left in carrels after that time.